 Imaging radio interferometric data at SKA-scales is expected to be I/O bound due to the massive size of the datasets.
 The computational costs are dominated by the gridding and the inversion steps, and these two are expected to have approximately similar requirements.
 Thus any reduction in the size of the datasets would have a significant impact on the total processing time and any reduction in the gridding or inversion would have a significant (albeit smaller) impact on the compute costs.

 ASKAPSoft contains a wide variety of programs and scripts that are useful in the analysis, manipulation, and processing of radio astronomy data.
 We will primarily use two applications present in ASKAPSoft: \texttt{imager} \& \texttt{cdeconvolver}. \texttt{imager} creates spectral-line image cubes, which use frequency as an analogue for distance, allowing for a 3-dimensional view of the sky.
-Thus this single program includes the read, weighting, gridding and inversion steps.
-In our case, \texttt{imager} is used to produce visibility grids, an intermediate product, that we can manipulate before producing the final image.
+Thus this single program includes the reading, weighting, gridding, {deconvolution} and inversion steps. {In the companion paper \citep{Rhee_25} we present a detailed comparative cube analysis between our methods discuss here (`grid stacking') and the `traditional' and the `default' ASKAP methods, those being: the approach of processing all visibilities together to produce a single final image and imaging one schedule block of visibilities at a time to produce a daily image that then averaged together (`image stacking').
+For these comparisons essentially identical imaging parameters are provided to \texttt{imager}: 30\farcs resolution and 10\farcs cell size, 3 major cycles each terminating when the 5$\sigma$ noise-level is reached, except for regions where flux has already been cleaned, in which case the threshold is 0.5$\sigma$.} In our case, \texttt{imager} is used to produce visibility grids from each schedule block, as an intermediate product, that we can manipulate before producing the final image.